NitinN77/credit-card-spends-tracker/README.md

 ## Quickstart

 1. Clone the repo and run `go build .` to build the application
 2. Follow [these](https://developers.google.com/gmail/api/quickstart/go#set_up_your_environment) steps till you get your hands on your `credentials.json` file (Follow till Step 7 of "Authorize credentials for a desktop application").
 Ensure this file is in the root directory.
+[Troubleshooting](#troubleshooting)
 3. Run `.\credit-card-spends-tracker.exe --fetch 2024-10-10 2024-10-14` (fetches transactions between Oct 10th and Oct 14th)
 4. During first time set up, you will have to log in to your respective google account as prompted by the application.
+This involves providing Gmail API access to the GCP project you created.
+The application will either automatically authenticate itself or you will have to manually copy the code and paste it into your console.

 ## Commands